Tearsheet

 AI Analysis | Feedback

-Chris Cartwright President & Chief Executive Officer
+Christopher A. Cartwright, President & Chief Executive Officer

-Chris Cartwright has served as President & Chief Executive Officer of TransUnion since May 2019, having joined the company in August 2013.
-He previously held the role of Executive Vice President, U.S. Information Services, where he was instrumental in transforming TransUnion into a global information and insights company.
-Prior to joining TransUnion, Mr. Cartwright was the Chief Executive Officer of Decision Insight Information Group, a group of independent businesses providing real property information, software, and services across the United States, Canada, and Europe.
-He also spent nearly 14 years at Wolters Kluwer, a global information services and workflow solutions company, where he held various executive positions, including CEO of the Corporate and Financial Services Division and Shared Services, North America.
-Before Wolters Kluwer, he was Senior Vice President, Strategic Planning & Operations for Christie's Inc. and a Strategy Consultant for Coopers and Lybrand.
+Christopher A. Cartwright has served as the President & Chief Executive Officer of TransUnion and a member of the Board of Directors since May 2019.
+He joined TransUnion in August 2013, previously serving as Executive Vice President, U.S. Information Services.
+Prior to TransUnion, he was the Chief Executive Officer of Decision Insight Information Group.
+Earlier in his career, he spent nearly 14 years at Wolters Kluwer, where he rose to CEO of the Corporate and Financial Services Division and Shared Services for North America.
+He also held positions as Senior Vice President, Strategic Planning & Operations for Christie's Inc. and as a Strategy Consultant at Coopers & Lybrand.

-Todd M. Cello Executive Vice President, Chief Financial Officer
+Todd M. Cello, Executive Vice President, Chief Financial Officer

-Venkat Achanta Executive Vice President, Chief Technology, Data & Analytics Officer
+Venkat Achanta, Executive Vice President, Chief Technology, Data & Analytics Officer

 AI Analysis | Feedback